marwan475/TwistedOS-V2/README.md

         - Creates RamFileSystemManager
             - Load files from initramfs
         - VirtualAddresSpace
-            - Creates and manaeges virtual address space for user processes
+            - Creates and manages virtual address space for user processes
     - Logic Layer
         - Creates Process manager
             - Stores array of Process structs using id to index